smart-on-fhir/Swift-FHIR/README.md

 [ ] Handle operations (especially $everything)
 [ ] Handle resource versions nicely
-[ ] Create a default behavior when a modifierExtension is detected [ ] Use non-optional properties and implement failable initializers (see @smart-on-fhir/fhir-parser:feature/swift-failable-init)
+[ ] Create a default behavior when a modifierExtension is detected [ ] Search: report search parameters that the server ignored [ ] Use non-optional properties and implement failable initializers (see @smart-on-fhir/fhir-parser:feature/swift-failable-init)
 [ ] Write a real nice documentation
 ```